Paul-HenryP/Haunted-house-a-text-based-horror-game-as-a-benchmark-for-comparing-human-and-LLM-performance/README.md

 ## In depth explanation of the game:

+Objectives:

-Objective: (1) Find the key and get out of the house (2) avoid the room with the ghost.
+(1) Find the key and get out of the house.

+(2) avoid the room with the ghost.
 There’s only one ghost in the house and it doesn’t move unless described otherwise.

 The layout of the house is a grid composed of 9 rooms in 3 rows and 3 columns.
 You start from the room that is in the first row and the third column.
 The door outside of the house is in your starting room.